This article was first posted on LinkedIn on June 25, 2019.

 Nowadays, the search process is different; finding a page is more straightforward and faster.
 We trust Google to pick the right page for us, regardless of the website hosting it and its position in the website’s hierarchical structure.
 A single click on a link from a Google Search takes us on a page matching the searched keywords.
 With a quick look, we are usually able to evaluate if that is what we were looking for or if we need to keep searching.
 Sometimes we land on pages a bit slow that don’t allow us to assess their relevance instantaneously.
 Both clicking on irrelevant search results and visiting slow pages trigger the same reaction: we go back to Google, ready to explore the next result in the list.

-Both irrelevant search results and slow pages trigger the same reaction: we go back to Google.
+Both irrelevant search results and slow pages trigger the same reaction: we go back to Google

 Google can detect the click-back-click pattern.
 If this pattern shows up for the same page multiple times and from multiple users, Google infers that the page is not a good match for that specific search (search keywords).
 As a result, the page might get a lower page ranking.
+There is a strong correlation between a page rank (Google PageRank), as observed on the organic SERP, and the page bounce rate.
+Similar correlation can be observed between the same PageRank and the time spent on the page.

 To avoid for your pages to be penalized by Google, there is a consensus that the minimum threshold time to load and be rendered by a browser is about 2 seconds.